-This new workshop, designed by a group of experienced Presidents and Deans from CEEMAN member institutions, is intended to help top leadership teams of management schools (deans or directors attending with their 4-6 top team members) to stress-test and fine-tune their strategies and plans.
-This will be achieved through a series of 10 Master Classes on key issues that management development institutions are facing, extensive faculty and peer-to-peer feedback, and cross-team meetings of those with parallel responsibilities.
+This strategic retreat, designed by a group of experienced presidents and deans from CEEMAN member institutions, is intended to help top leadership teams of management schools (deans or directors attending with their top team members) to stress-test and fine-tune their strategies and plans.
+This is achieved through a series of Masterclasses on key issues that management development institutions are facing, extensive faculty coaching and peer-to-peer feedback.

 - Measuring up to best practices, whether local or global, is not enough.
 The new gold standard must be to lead the way.

 - In a world where both management and management development are continuously faced with a host of new challenges, innovation and change must be key components of any institution's future strategy and plans.

 - CEEMAN institutions, with their unique experience in the world's rising economies, can and should take the lead on the world stage.

 Participant teams are able to progressively stress-test their strategies and plans: